Kang Ye-seo: 2010–2020: Early career beginnings

 Kang began her acting career in 2010 in a supporting role in the MBC drama, Golden Fish and at the same time, she became a member of the kid's girl group CutieL.

 She started gaining popularity in 2013 for acting in the film Miracle in Cell No. 7 as Choi Ji-yeon for her famous Sailor Moon backpack, which helped Sailor Moon gain domestic popularity in Korea.
 She then acted in almost 20 dramas.

 Kang became a new member of Busters to replace Minjung towards the end of January.
 She made her debut on July 31, 2019, with their first extended play Pinky Promise.
 On August 6, 2020, Kang left the group to continue acting and other activities.

 2021–present: Girls Planet 999, Kep1er and Madein

 On July 18, 2021, Kang was officially announced as a contestant in Mnet's survival show Girls Planet 999 where she represented 143 Entertainment alongside fellow Kep1er member Mashiro Sakamoto.
 On October 22, Kang placed 6th with a total of 770,561 points in the final episode thus making her included in final group lineup.

 On January 3, 2022, she officially debuted as a member of Kep1er with the release of their first EP, First Impact.

 On July 15, 2024, Kang, along with Mashiro, left Kep1er.
 On July 29, it was officially announced that Kang would be part of the rebranded group Madein.
+She left the group in December 2025.

+In February 2026, Kang return to acting in her theatrical debut The Belgian Fish as Petit Filleux, with Jo Min-kyung.